Buttons #

 exec=play,xxx/yyy/foo.mdf

-By specifying message and the message string in exec, a message will be sent when the button is pressed.
+Specify message and a message string in exec to issue the message when the button is pressed.

 exec=message,MODEL_DELETE|model